naofumi-fujii/vagrant-ansible-sample/README.md

 # vagrant-ansible-sample
-development env with vagrant and ansible
+development env with vagrant and ansible(galaxy)

 requires
 --